https://www.deakin.edu.au/__data/assets/image/0006/553317/35576_Deakin-SEBE-Burwood-Sustainability_Finals_SimonShiff_0-8-1.jpg

 Electives

-Select from the range of elective units offered across many courses, including, in some cases, the option to choose elective units from a completely different field (subject to meeting unit requirements).
+Select from the range of open elective units offered across many courses, including, in some cases, the option to choose elective units from a completely different field (subject to meeting unit requirements).

 It is important to note that some elective units may include compulsory placement, study tours, work-based training or collaborative research training arrangements.